How to cut the costs of shared living

 - Will the rent be increased after a year?

-- What happens if one of us decides to move out before the lease is up?
+- What happens if one of you decides to move out before the contract is up?

 - How much do monthly utility bills usually come to?

 Find out more in our guide to viewing student accommodation.